carlba/python-boilerplate/README.rst

 Python Boilerplate contains all the boilerplate you need to create a Python package.

+This is just meant to trigger a travis build

 * Free software: MIT license
 * Documentation: https://python-boilerplate.readthedocs.io.